 The youngest 3 boys loved the big Dinosaur egg that they could climb inside.

 My teen didn’t get bored whilst in Dino Stone Park either as there are bigger rides inside too.

 The Pterodactyl looked a bit high for me and my husband, but the 2 older ones loved it.
-This ride does not operate in certain weather conditions.
+However, be aware that this ride does not operate in certain weather conditions.